Polirecyliente/SGConocimiento/Math/0x_Analytic_geometry/S01_Coordinate_systems.md

 (Gráfica)
 **Graph**: the use of the $x$-$y$ plain to show points.
 These points can come from a mathematical function or equation, points scattered, etcetera.
 If the graph comes from an equation, it is read as the graph of the equation (la gráfica de la ecuación).
 The graph itself is the set of points that result from plotting the equation.

-(Ecuación en dos variables)
-**Equation in two variables**: an equation that has two variables.
-Setting the value of one of the variables allows finding the value of the other.

 (Ecuación lineal en dos variables)
 **Linear equation in two variables**: linear equation with two variables, such that a change in one of the variables produces a proportional change in the other variable.